Pinto Bean Enchilada Casserole

 - Honey - 1/4 tsp

 - Oil, olive - 3 Tbsp

 - Lettuce - 8 oz (preferably something light and crisp like butterhead or chopped romaine)

-Make vinaigrette - Whisk together lime juice, vinegar, mustard, cumin (portion for salad), and honey.
+Make vinaigrette - Whisk together lime juice, vinegar, mustard, cumin, and honey.
 Add olive oil while whisking.
 Season with some salt and pepper.
 (Can be done up to 5 days ahead)